 Flexible Options, Fast Disbursement

 The application process is tailored to the needs of the applicant allowing Upstart to pass on its savings directly to the borrower.
-This can be seen in its 4.99%-29.99% APR Range, low fees, and competitive max loan term (5 years).The process, from start tp finish, is also incredibly fast.
-Most borrowers are able to receive their funds the day after the apply,are approved (it takes up to three days for education loans).
+This can be seen in its 4.99 percent-29.99 percent APR Range, low fees, and competitive max loan term (five years).The process, from start to finish, is also incredibly fast.
+Most borrowers are able to receive their funds the day after they apply and are approved (it takes up to three days for education loans).
 This is at least a day faster than some top personal loan companies.

 - Not Ideal for Debt Consolidation